MicrosoftDocs/dynamics365smb-docs/business-central/admin-deploy-excel-addin.md

 - Learn more about preventing users from downloading from the Office store at [Manage add-ins in the admin center](/microsoft-365/admin/manage/manage-addins-in-the-admin-center).
 - Verify that Centralized Deployment works for your organization.
 Learn more at [Determine if Centralized Deployment of add-ins works for your organization](/microsoft-365/admin/manage/centralized-deployment-of-add-ins).
-- If you're transitioning from individual acquisition, learn more in [Switching from individual acquisition to Centralized Deployment](#switch).
+- Learn more about transitioning from individual acquisition at [Switching from individual acquisition to Centralized Deployment](#switch).

 > [!NOTE]
 > Enabling Centralized Deployment affects features that use the Excel add-in, such as the **Edit in Excel** action.
 It has no effect on other Excel-related features or permissions assigned to users in [!INCLUDE[prod_short](includes/prod_short.md)].